Courses

 SPAN 309 — Readings in Spanish Literature

 A thematic examination of Iberian Spanish literature from medieval times to the present day.
-Through representative readings from a range of genres and periods, the course teaches students to analyze primary and secondary sources related to a particular theme chosen by the professor, as well as to contextualize representative primary texts' significance within Spanish culture and enhance their writing and speaking skills.
-A semester of Readings is a prerequisite to 400-level literature courses.
+Through representative readings from a range of genres and periods, the course teaches students to analyze primary and secondary sources related to a particular theme chosen by the professor, as well as to contextualize representative primary texts' significance within Spanish culture, enhancing their writing and speaking skills.
+Selected themes have included literary landscapes, representations of otherness, and the concept of humanity in literature.
 Conducted in Spanish.

 Prerequisite: Span 305 or equivalent.